Blanche Hoschedé Monet: Life with the Monets

-Ernest Hoschedé, Alice, and their six children moved into a house in Vétheuil with Monet, his wife Camille, and their two sons, Jean and the infant Michel.
-Ernest, however, spent most of his time in Paris, and eventually went to Belgium.
+In the autumn of 1878, Ernest Hoschedé, his wife Alice, and their six children moved into a house in Vétheuil, as did Monet, his wife Camille, and their two sons, Jean and the infant Michel.
+Ernest, however, still spent most of his time in Paris, and eventually went to Belgium.
 After the death of Camille in Vétheuil on 5 September 1879, Alice and her children continued living with Monet.
 In 1881, they moved to Poissy, and finally settled in their home in Giverny in 1883.
 Although Ernest and Alice Hoschedé never divorced, Claude Monet and Alice went on living together until after the death of Ernest in 1891.
 Claude Monet and Alice Hoschedé got married on 16 July 1892.

 Education

 The only child in the Hoschedé-Monet household to become interested in art, Blanche began painting at the age of eleven and developed a fond relationship with Claude Monet.
 She visited his studio as well as Édouard Manet's.
 By the time she was 17 years old, she was Monet's assistant and only student, often painting en plein air alongside him, painting the same subject with the same colors.

 Blanche also painted alongside American expatriates Theodore Earl Butler and John Leslie Breck.
 Monet stopped the romance that had developed between Blanche and Breck, while he allowed Butler to marry Blanche's sister, Suzanne Hoschedé, in 1892.

 The art dealer Paul Durand-Ruel purchased a Haystack painting by Blanche, and it currently is displayed in Monet's house in Giverny.
 In January 1888, while in Antibes, Monet encouraged Blanche to submit a work to the Salon.